jonathan-fielding/ic-readme/README.md

 Your one to one is a safe space where we can talk confidentially about anything you want to share.
 I might take notes but these never leave my computer and are not shared with others without your express permission.

-## Personality quirks
+## Things you should know

+1. Neurodivergence:

+    I am neurodivergent, which means I have unique challenges and strengths.
+One area I struggle with is communication, particularly written communication.
+If I find myself having difficulty explaining something, I may suggest jumping on a call to better convey my thoughts.
+In this I ask you are patient with me and assume best intent.

+2. Bias Awareness:

-* I have biases like everyone however I do my best to keep them in check and think about things from different perspectives.
-If you think I am being biased about a particular topic however I am happy to be called out and to be shown a different perspective on things.
+	Like everyone, I have biases.
+I strive to keep them in check and consider different perspectives.
+If you feel I am being biased about a particular topic, please feel free to point it out and share your perspective.
+I am open to learning and growing.

-* I am partially deaf which often leads me to talk loudly, sometimes I even get mistaken for shouting when really im just passionate about something and am not controlling my volume properly.
-It makes me uncomforatable this being pointed out publically however I am happy for you to quietly say something.
+3. Partial Deafness:

+	I am partially deaf, which sometimes causes me to speak loudly.
+This can occasionally be mistaken for shouting, especially when I am passionate about something.
+I appreciate a quiet heads-up if my volume is off, as public corrections can make me uncomfortable.

+4. Requests for Time:

-* When you ask “do you have 5 minutes?” in Slack or email, please add the topic you’d like to discuss, otherwise, I’ll get a bit anxious and worry that something is seriously wrong or that your about to quit.
+    When you ask, “Do you have 5 minutes?” on Slack or via email, please include the topic you’d like to discuss.
+This helps me manage my anxiety and prevents unnecessary worry about the nature of the conversation.

 ## Credits